Prior99/hyrest/packages/hyrest-mobx/README.md

 **This is the MobX frontend utility package.**

-After creating and exposing a REST Api using [hyrest](../hyrest) and [hyrest-express](../hyrest-express) it might be useful to re-use the existing models and validation from the server side in the client to store data next to forms and perform validation on it.
+After creating and exposing a REST API using [hyrest](../hyrest) and [hyrest-express](../hyrest-express) it might be useful to re-use the existing models and validation from the server side in the client to store data next to forms and perform validation on it.

 ## Usage